BryanBorge/bryanborge/README.md

 ---

-Full stack developer with experience using Node/Express, MonogoDB, React and React Native to build web and mobile applications.
+Full stack developer with experience using Node/Express, MongoDB, React and React Native to build web and mobile applications.

 Fueled by a passion for creation and progression, I am eager to learn the latest technologies through continued coursework and professional development.